GIScience/heigit-disaster-portal/README.md

 docker-compose -f docker-compose.reload.yml up -d
 ```

+_Note: The first time it will take some time until the db containers are configured.
+The dap-api-reload container won't
+be able to connect right away._

 ### Debugging

-To be able to add breakpoints you need to add a _python run configuration_ for the [debug.py script](./app/debug.py):
+To be able to add breakpoints you need to add a _python run configuration_ for the [debug.py script](./dap_api/app/debug.py):
 1. Click the dropdown left of the Run Button (Play symbol) and click edit configurations
 1. Click `+`(add new configuration) and choose Python
 1. Set the name e.g. Debug